tyh835/new-amsterdam/src/pages/index.md

   - path: /img/christmas3.jpeg
     text: Christmas Almond Rings
 about:
+  - description: >-
+      Our seasonal baked goods are back!
+We have Christmas Stollen, Almond tarts, Almond rings, Almond Tarts, Minced Meat tarts and many pies available.
+Our Almond paste and dessert is made by hand with 100% almonds.
+      Please give us a call to place an order while supplies last!
+    heading: 'CHRISTMAS SEASON SPECIAL! '
+    image: /img/tree.jpg
   - alt: New Amsterdam Bakery
     description: >-
       We are a local bakery making handmade specialty bread, cakes, and cookies